fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 - `train and test entropy`
 - `train and test logits` or `train and test probabilities` over all given classes.
 As the latter depend on the former, they can only be specified if no logits are provided.

-Either labels, logits, losses or entropy should be set in order to be able to perform the attack.
+Either labels, logits, losses or entropy should be set to be able to perform the attack.
 I have never worked with the entropy option so far, but the other values could potentially be obtained from your trained model with the following code.:
 ```python
 print('Predict on train...')